Documentation

 }

-For SSE-KMS you have to share access to your KMS key using one of the methods below.
+If you use SSE-KMS, you have to share access to your KMS key using one of the methods below:

-Note that AWS allows to share only customer managed KMS keys (keys that you created).
-The AWS managed KMS key (the key that was created by AWS automatically) cannot be shared.
+Note: AWS allows sharing only customer-managed KMS keys (keys that you created).
+The AWS-managed KMS key (the key that was created by AWS automatically) cannot be shared.

 The KMS Key ID is required.